aizukanne/chess-online/lambda/DEPLOYMENT.md

 1. Check the CloudWatch Logs for error messages
 2. Verify that the `GEMINI_API_KEY` environment variable is set correctly
 3. Make sure the Lambda function has internet access (it should be in a VPC with internet access or not in a VPC at all)

+#### ES Module Issues

+If you see an error like `require is not defined in ES module scope`:

+1. Make sure your Lambda function file has the `.mjs` extension (not `.js`)
+2. Verify that you're using ES module syntax (`import` instead of `require`)
+3. In the Lambda console, ensure that:
+   - The handler is correctly set to `geminiHandler.handler`
+   - The runtime is Node.js 18.x or later
+   - The "ES module" setting is enabled in the Runtime settings
+4. If you're still having issues, try renaming the file to `index.mjs` and setting the handler to `index.handler`

 ### API Gateway Issues